-Most likely over the last 5 years you have invested tens of thousands if not hundreds of thousands of dollars in the latest emerging marketing technologies – email marketing, social media, A/B testing, account based marketing, CRM, digital asset management, etc. – starting to sound familiar?
+Most likely over the last 5 years you have invested tens of thousands if not hundreds of thousands of dollars in the latest emerging marketing technologies (martech) – email marketing, social media, A/B testing, account based marketing, CRM, digital asset management, etc. – starting to sound familiar?

 Here we are five years later and you now have an ecosystem of disparate systems that are all managing content of various types through separate interfaces.
 While your intentions were noble, trying to enable your marketers to have the latest and greatest tools to do their job, you have inadvertently created a system that is expensive, difficult to manage and difficult to report against in a cohesive manner.

 The Chief Marketing Officer (CMO) Council did their annual report on marketing technology called Context, Commerce + Customer, in which they asked senior marketing executives about marketing technology trends.
 One of the questions I considered to be the most valuable has do with gaps in technology in the current MarTech stack.